hashkat/hashkat/docs/tutorial12.md

 For this network simulation, we would like to have the following:

-* a constant number of 1000 agents
+* a constant number of 100 agents
 * a maximum simulation time of 1000 simulated minutes
-* a maximum real time of 30 minutes
+* a maximum real time of 10 minutes
 * followback implemented
 * the twitter follow model implemented, with the twitter_suggest and the hashtag follow model evenly weighted and the other follow models being excluded from this simulation
 * No unfollowing allowed
 * Hashtag presence in tweets 50% of the time
 * 4 ideologies: 'Red', 'Blue', 'Green', and 'Orange'
 * agents being located in either Ontario or Quebec, with the ratio of Ontarians to Quebecers being 3:2
-* Ontarians having a *NoRetweetPref* preference class, with 4 evenly wieghted ideologies and the ratio of English to French speaking Ontarians being 1:1
+* Ontarians having a *StandardPref* preference class, with 4 evenly wieghted ideologies and the ratio of English to French speaking Ontarians being 1:1
-* Quebecers having the *StandardPref* preference class, with only 3 ideologies ('Red', 'Blue', 'Green') evenly weighted, with the ratio of English speaking to French speaking Quebecers being 1:1
+* Quebecers having the *NoRetweetPref* preference class, with only 3 ideologies ('Red', 'Blue', 'Green') evenly weighted, with the ratio of English speaking to French speaking Quebecers being 1:1
 * for the *StandardPref* preference class, the tweet transmission rates for the agent types present in this network are 0.1 for 'plain'/'musical' tweets, 0.0 for 'different_ideology' tweets, 0.2 'same_ideology' tweets, and 0.4 for 'humourous' tweets, with the 'follow_reaction_prob' being 0.3
 * the *NoRetweetPref* preference class will remain the same, with 0 for all